nowrep/dualsensectl/README.md

 ### udev rules

-Already installed by Steam, so you may already have it configured.
+Also installed by Steam, so you may already have it configured.
 If not, create `/etc/udev/rules.d/70-dualsensectl.rules`:

     # PS5 DualSense controller over USB hidraw
     KERNEL=="hidraw*", ATTRS{idVendor}=="054c", ATTRS{idProduct}=="0ce6", MODE="0660", TAG+="uaccess"